rustprooflabs/pgosm-flex/docs/src/routing-4.md

 > "Best guess if the segment is route-able for motorized traffic.
 If access is no or private, set to false.
 WARNING: This does not indicate that this method of travel is safe OR allowed!"

-Based on this comment, we can expect that adding `AND r.route_motor` into the filter will ensure the road type is suitable for motorized traffic, and it excludes routes marked private.
+Based on this comment, we can expect that adding `AND route_motor` into the filter will ensure the road type is suitable for motorized traffic, and it excludes routes marked private.